YettiPowered/api-docs/sections/authentication_with_oauth2.md

 * **scope** - Comma separated list of [scopes](#scopes) (used to request permission to specific types of resource).
 * **state** - An unguessable random string.
 Used to protect against cross-site request forgery attacks.
 You should generate this string and store it in a local client-side session variable.

-2. User logs in to their Yetti site and authorises your app.
+Step 2.
+User logs in to their Yetti site and authorises your app.

 On directing the user to their Yetti site with the URL above, a number of things may happen: